flyingsky/github-bulk-delete/README.md

 This extension will add a checkbox to each repository and a "Delete" button on the repository page.
 Select multiple repos, then click the Delete button to start the deletion automatically.

+## Design

+- The `contentScript.js` builds the UI on the repository page, including the checkbox next to each repository name, select all checkbox and delete button.
+- The `background.js` manipulate the tab to simulate the human beings's actions to delete repository one by one.

 ## Contribution

 Suggestions and pull requests are welcomed!
 To start the dev follow below steps: